-We are committed to supporting the personal and professional development, career management and planning of our growing community of research staff at Brunel University London.
-The University is a signatory to the UK Concordat to Support the Career Development of Researchers and the Concordat to Support Research Integrity.
+We are committed to supporting the personal, professional and career development of our community of research staff at Brunel University London (BUL).
+The University is a signatory to the UK Concordat to Support the Career Development of Researchers and to the Concordat to Support Research Integrity.

 EU HR Excellence in Research Award